syheliel/jpf-wiki-sync/Java-Pathfinder-Workshop-2022.md

 * Android program analysis or verification
 * General software verification techniques or tools

-Abstracts and papers must be submitted electronically through the JPF 2022 EasyChair submission site: https://easychair.org/conferences/?conf=jpf2022.
+All papers must be submitted electronically through the JPF 2022 EasyChair submission site: https://easychair.org/conferences/?conf=jpf2022.
 All submissions must be in English.

 ## Participation
 We invite practitioners, academics, and students who are interested in Java development, automated program analysis, and related software engineering research and practice to attend the JPF workshop.
 Submitting a paper is not required to participate, enjoy, and learn about JPF.